-28.01 Term This Agreement shall remain in effe period ending June 30, 2003. ct commencing January 1, 1999 through the 28.02 2 Notice Either party, may within the period of four (4) months immediately preceding the date of expiry of this Agreement, by written notice, require the other party to the Agreement to commence collective bargaining.
-28.03 3.03 Agreement to Continue in Force e notice to amend the agreement is given, the provisions of this Agreement, continue in force until a new agreement is signed.
-28.04 Changes in Agreement Any changes deemed necessary to this Collective Agreement may be made by mutual agreement at any time during the existence of this Agreement.
-INI WITNIECC THEREOF the mosting hours are suited this A sussessed and an Cool this section of -------------------------------------- - this Agreement under Seal this day of FOR THE BO ARD: FOR THE UNION:
+28.01 Term This Agreement shall a period ending June 30, ect commencing January 1, 1999 through t the 28.02 Notice Agreement, by of four (4) months immediately preceding to written notice, require the other party to targaining.
+28.03 Agreement to Continue in Force Where notice to amend shall continue in force u nt is given, the provisions of this Agreeme eement is signed. nt, 28.04 Changes in Agreement this Collective Agreement may be made he existence of this Agreement. by IN WITNESS THEREOF the parties h, 2000. nave executed this Agreement under Seal this day of FOR THE BOARD: FOR THE UNION: